 What is a platelet?

-A platelet (also called a thrombocyte) is a cell in the blood.
-Platelets help your blood to clot after an injury, like when you fall and scrape your knee.
+A platelet is a kind of blood cell.
+Platelets help your blood to clot after an injury, like when you scrape your knee.
 These clots help you stop bleeding.

 What is thrombocytopenia?